WaltersArtMuseum/api-thewalters-org/exhibitions-get.md

 `page`|`integer` | Define this parameter in the request URI.
 Results are returned in paged sets.
 By default, the page parameter is set to 1 so that the results will show the first page of results.
 Change this number to return other pages.
 For example, `http://api.thewalters.org/v1/exhibitions?page=3` for page 3.
 `pageSize`|`integer` | Define this parameter in the request URI.
 By default page size is 25 results.
 Change this number to alter the number of results per page.
 For example `http://api.thewalters.org/v1/exhibitions?pageSize=1` would produce a page with only one result.

+## A Note About Exhibition Dates

+The Walters Art Museum has data to describe each of the exhibitions it has held, since it opened to the public in 1934.
+Many of the artworks in the collection were exhibited before that date and those records are included as well.
+Here is a list of some of our earliest exhibition records.

+- [Exhibition title unknown, held at the Royal Academy].
+Royal Academy of Arts, London.
+1818.
+- Salon, Paris, 1831.
+Musée du Louvre, Paris.
+1831.
+- [Exhibition title unknown, held at Galerie des Beaux-Arts].
+Galerie des Beaux-Arts, Paris, Paris.
+1844.
+- Salon, Paris, 1846.
+Musée du Louvre, Paris.
+1846.
+- General Exhibition of the Various Schools of Painters at Lichfield House.
+Lichfield House, London.
+1851.
+Exposition Universelle.
+Paris.
+1855.
+- The Art Treasures Exhibition.
+Manchester.
+1857.
+- Special Exhibition of the Works of Art of the Mediaeval, Renaissance, and More Recent Periods.
+South Kensington Museum, London.
+1862.